pymgrit/pymgrit/docs/source/usage/examples.rst

 Note: Option 1 is only implemented to support an easy start.
 We recommend to build the hierarchy manually by using one of the options 2-4.

-The following example shows the four different options and builds MGRIT solvers using the resulting four multilevel objects:
+The following example shows the four different options for creating the same three-level time-grid hierarchy and builds MGRIT solvers using the resulting four multilevel objects:

 ::